 - xv.
 Achieving high quality design is a process. - xvi.
-The Report (page 5) includes feedback from the delegates on how well they thought the existing LP created desired outcomes in terms of environmental quality and place making xvii.
-Delegates provided feedback on the existing policies in the form of Keep/Delete and Amend which has been used to inform and shape the development of the policies that have been included in this topic.
+The Report (page 5) includes feedback from the delegates on how well they thought the existing LP created desired outcomes in terms of environmental quality and place making xviii.Identified 5 Areas of Opportunity in Winchester (Station Area, North Walls, Westgate, The Broadway and Bar End) which have been incorporated in this topic.
+The workshop identified a number of sites within and close to Winchester that had the potential to be redeveloped/refurbished and considered the existing movement network and the issues around these.